 The downside to this is you have to order at least 50 cards.
 You pay $13.99 for that first pack of 50, and then you can buy additional sets of 25 to get to the number you need.

 Best of all, you can also avoid shipping costs and mail delays by picking them up next day in your warehouse.
 Such a great deal!
-You've probably received these from friends and not even known they were from Costco.
+Costco no longer has photo counters in-store, which you can read about here.

 2. Use Groupon to get cards from Staples.